ajstewart/racs-historical-transients/README.md

                         Select a config file containing the Aegean settings to be used (instead of defaults if none provided).
                         (default: None)
+  --transients          Perform a transient search analysis using the
+                        crossmatch data.
+Requires '--max-separation' to be
+                        defined. (default: None)
+  --db-engine DB_ENGINE
+                        Define the database engine. (default: postgresql) --db-username DB_USERNAME
+                        Define the username to use for the database (default: postgres)
+  --db-host DB_HOST     Define the host for the databse. (default: localhost) --db-port DB_PORT     Define the port for the databse. (default: 5432) --db-database DB_DATABASE
+                        Define the name of the database. (default: postgres) --database-tag DATABASE_TAG
+                        The description field in the databased attached to the image. (default: ASKAP Image) --website-media-dir WEBSITE_MEDIA_DIR
+                        Copy the image directory directly to the static media directory of the website. (default: none)

 ````